turbot/steampipe-plugin-googledirectory/docs/index.md

 connection "googledirectory" {
   plugin = "googledirectory"

-  # `credential_file` (required) - The path to a JSON credential file that contains service account credentials.
-  # If `credential_file` is not specified in a connection, credentials will be loaded from:
-  #  - The path specified in the `GOOGLE_APPLICATION_CREDENTIALS` environment variable, if set
-  #credential_file = "/path/to/<public_key_fingerprint>-privatekey.json"

   # `impersonated_user_email` (required) - The email (string) of the user which should be impersonated.
 Needs permissions to access the Admin APIs.
-  # `impersonated_user_email` must be set, since the service account needs to impersonate one of those users to access the directory.
+  # `impersonated_user_email` must be set, since the service account needs to impersonate a user with Admin API permissions to access the directory.
   #impersonated_user_email = "username@domain.com"

+  # `credential_file` (optional) - The path to a JSON credential file that contains service account credentials.
+  # If `credential_file` is not specified in a connection, credentials will be loaded from the path specified in
+  # the `GOOGLE_APPLICATION_CREDENTIALS` environment variable.
+  #credential_file = "/path/to/my/creds.json"
 }
 ```